-Ellesmere is well-known for its collection of glacial lakes, but just a short distance away lies a man-made lake which in just a few years has become one of the best bird-watching sites in Shropshire.
+Ellesmere is well-known for its collection of glacial lakes, including the Mere, but just a short distance away lies a man-made lake which in just a few years has become one of the best bird-watching sites in Shropshire.

 In five years, Wood Lane has become a haven for long-legged water birds, with spring and autumn visitors including greenshank, redshank, whimbrel, dunlin, green sandpiper and little stint.
 These use the site as somewhere to rest during migration, while the variety of ducks to be seen are visitors all year round.